LukaszPasich/Anaconda-MAA-MS1/README.md

 There is a possibility of visitors arriving to different pages first from social media links (through 'meet the new coach' or 'see our new times for kickboxing classes' types of posts) but navigating the website in those cases should still be simple enough.

 __Navbar links__ connect all pages apart from _Home_ page.
-To simplify the interaction I decided not to link _Home_ page there as it only acts as a nice landing, introduction page but it doesn't have any more information that visitors wouldn't find on other pages.
+To simplify the interaction I decided not to link _Home_ page there as it only acts as a nice landing, introduction page but it doesn't have any more information that visitors wouldn't otherwise find on other pages.
 _Home page_ is still accessible by clicking on the logo or the link in the footer for visitors who are resolved to see it again.

 __Internal links__ connect some pages to create simple and logical user flow mini routes:
 - User mini route 1 - About Martial Arts discipline:
 	- _Home_ page -> read more about chosen martial art (takes visitor to _About_ page)
-	- _About_ page: details about the martial art -> read about instructors (takes visitor to _Coaches_ page)
+	- _About_ page: details about the martial art -> read about the instructor (takes visitor to _Coaches_ page)
-	- _Coaches_ page: details about instructors (a back-link to read about disciplines on _About_ page is here)
+	- _Coaches_ page: details about instructor (a link back to read about the particular discipline on _About_ page is here)

 - User mini route 2 - About Classes:
-	-  _Classes_ page: details about classes' age groups and skill levels -> find out times for the class you'd like to take (takes visitor to _Times & Prices_ page)
+	-  _Classes_ page: information about age groups and skill levels -> find out times for the class you'd like to take (takes visitor to _Times & Prices_ page)
-	- _Times & Prices_ page: details a about the class times
+	- _Times & Prices_ page: information about class times

 __'Join our academy' call to action button__ creates direct link to _Contact_ page for visitors who are decided to go to the next step towards becoming a member.